 B.S., 2007, Control Science and Engineering, Tsinghua University

-Jianrong Wang’s interdisciplinary research is in the fields of bioinformatics, machine learning, gene regulation and systems biology, with a focus on developing novel statistical models and machine learning algorithms to infer large-scale context-dependent gene regulatory networks and their association with complex human disease (e.g. cancer) by integrating heterogeneous high-dimensional datasets.
+Jianrong Wang’s interdisciplinary research is in the fields of bioinformatics, machine learning, gene regulation and systems biology, with a focus on developing novel statistical models and machine learning algorithms to infer large-scale context-dependent gene regulatory networks and their association with complex phenotypes by integrating heterogeneous high-dimensional datasets.

-Jianrong is also actively collaborating with experimental experts in cancer research, neurogenomics, genetics and proteomics.
-The efficient interactions between experiment and computation facilitate the transformative capacity of our innovative methodology development, leading to deeper biological insights and better biomedical approaches.
+Jianrong is also actively collaborating with experimental experts in genetics, development biology, plant biology, epigenomics and proteomics, using diverse model species (mouse, drosophila, sheep and plants) for data generation and integration.
+The efficient interactions between experiments and computation facilitate the transformative capacity of our innovative methodology development, leading to deeper biological insights and systems-level understandings.

 Four major computational biology research topics include: